MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemState.md

 ### -StateCategory

 Each state fits into one of five categories: Proposed, InProgress, Resolved, Completed, or Removed.
-If no category is given the new state is considered to be a form of "in progress".
+If no category is given the new state is assumed to be a form of "in progress".

 ```yaml
 Type: String